 By Safa Hussein

 Safa A. Hussein is a former deputy member of the dissolved Iraqi Governing Council.
 He served as a brigadier general in the Iraqi Air Force.
-Currently he serves in the Iraqi National Security Council.
+Currently he works in the Iraqi National Security Council.
 This commentary is published by DAILY NEWS EGYPT in collaboration with bitterlemons-international.org